Parsaa404/P2P-Messenger/README.md

 # P2P Encrypted Messenger

+> **Note:** This project is currently under active development.
+It is not yet a final release and may contain bugs or incomplete features.
+Please use it with this in mind.

 A secure, peer-to-peer (P2P) messaging application built with Python.
 It provides end-to-end encryption for all communications, including text messages, file transfers, and live voice calls, ensuring that only the sender and receiver can access the content.

 ## Features